Come and Get It (Badfinger song): The Beatles (Paul McCartney) version

 Paul McCartney recorded a solo demo of the song on 24 July 1969, after arriving early for a Beatles recording session for their Abbey Road album.
 Singing the double-tracked lead vocal and playing all the instruments, he laid down the vocals and piano on the first take, sang again and played maracas on the first overdub, then added drums, and finally put in the bass guitar track.
 It took less than an hour to finish.
 The biggest differences between the McCartney and Badfinger versions are a slower tempo and slightly higher key on the demo, and the use of three-part harmonies on the Badfinger single.
 Though McCartney was the only Beatle performing on the track, it was officially released as a Beatles song on the 1996 Anthology 3 compilation album and the 2019 Abbey Road re-release, having already appeared on various bootlegs.
 The 2019 re-mix featured a significant improvement in the recording's sonic quality.

-In his book Revolution in the Head, Ian MacDonald described the song as "by far the best unreleased Beatles recording".